ChameleonCloud/docs/source/technical/reservations/gui_reservations.rst

-Provisioning and Managing Resources Using the GUI
+Provisioning and managing resources using the GUI
 =================================================

 To make reservations of the resources, first log into the Horizon GUI